Ayymoss/Credify/README.md

-# CreditPlugin
+# CreditPlugin - Fun
-Plugin for IW4MAdmin - tested with MW2 and CS:GO
+Plugin for IW4MAdmin - Tested with MW2 and CS:GO

 Betting system that allows people to gamble their hard earned credits by betting on a Team or player's outcome.

 They can also mindlessly gamble the credits in a 0-10 RNG battle.

+If a new player joins the will be given their total kills as credits if they have any total kills.
+If not, they'll have 0 to start with.
+Each kill grants 1 credit.

+Betting against a team or player requires a minimim of 10 players.

+Credits are global and not server specific.
+When you run !topcredits you will see a global result.
+Team/player bets are server specific.

 # Commands
 ## User Commands